 And having calculated that, how long would it take you to get, say, a sub sandwich for free with rewards program points?

 Obviously, you would need to fill in the calculation with your own figures to get your own numbers.

 The following is a list of links to the driver rewards program information offered by chain truck stops (listed alphabetically):

-We have personally used Mike's rewards program points to buy a shower, merchandise from a truck stop travel store, but most often food from either a truck stop restaurant or fast food restaurant in the truck stop with his rewards program points.
+We have personally used Mike's rewards program points to buy a shower and merchandise from a truck stop travel store.
+Most often, Mike bought food from either a truck stop restaurant or fast food restaurant in the truck stop with his rewards program points.